camunda/camunda-bpm-platform/connect/README.md

 # Contributing

-camunda Connect is licensed under the Apache 2.0 License.
-Check [CONTRIBUTING.md][] for guidelines about how to contribute.
+Have a look at our [contribution guide](https://github.com/camunda/camunda-bpm-platform/blob/master/CONTRIBUTING.md) for how to contribute to this repository.

 # License: